A convergence rate of periodic homogenization for forced mean curvature flow of graphs in the laminar setting: Abstract

 \section{Abstract}

-In this paper, we obtain the optimal rate of convergence in periodic homogenization of forced graphical mean curvature flows in the laminated setting.
-We prove that a rate of convergence is $O(\varepsilon^{1/2})$ as $\varepsilon\to0^+$, and we show by examples that this rate of convergence $O(\varepsilon^{1/2})$ as $\varepsilon\to0^+$ is optimal.
+In this paper, we obtain the rate $O(\varepsilon^{1/2})$ of convergence in periodic homogenization of forced graphical mean curvature flows in the laminated setting.
+We also discuss with an example that a faster rate cannot be obtained by utilizing Lipscthiz estimates.